Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 $$

 Analytical solution of these equations requires simplifying assumptions that deviate the model from reality.
 For example, even the fundamental heat equation which plays a crucial role in this domain, relies on such simplifications.

+## 10. Our Contribution
+Our study introduces a novel computational model utilizing the FDM to examine heat dissipation dynamics within a crystal and their consequential impacts during SHG.
+This model is more accurate, easier to use, and provides a more comprehensive and detailed understanding of the thermal effects in SHG.